 Before launching an effective customer success process, you need a baseline.
 This month is about asking a lot of questions.
 You'll ask questions of your company, colleagues, customers, and more.

-This month can be overwhelming.
+The first month can be overwhelming.
 That's okay.
 Take a lot of notes, do what you can to keep your information organized, and keep moving forward.
 It'll all start coming together.

 Week 1: Learn About Your Product and Use Cases